 - Safety: Students should be easily recognizable as a St-Laurent Academy student.
-Their clothing should also be safe for whatever activity in which they are engaged. - Security: Everybody in the building should be easily recognizable as a member of the community. - Appropriateness: Students should be dressed appropriately for a professional learning environment, physical activity, events and field trips. - Equity: Students should feel a sense of belonging and be provided with accessible, regulated options.
+Their clothing should also be safe for whatever activity in which they are engaged. - Security: Everybody in the building should be easily recognizable as a member of the community. - Appropriateness: Students should be dressed appropriately for a professional learning environment, physical activity, events and field trips. - Equity and Inclusivity: Students should feel a sense of belonging and be provided with accessible, regulated options.

 Our policy requires students to be in full uniform daily unless otherwise noted.
 This is a mandatory school policy.
-If a student is not in an appropriate uniform, parents will be contacted, and students will be removed from class or suspended until the student is dressed in proper uniform attire.
-Parents will be requested to drop off their child's uniform at school immediately and/ or pick up their child from school.
+If a student is not in an appropriate uniform, a new uniform will be issued, which will be invoiced to a family at a later date.
+Families will be notified prior to this step being taken.
+A student must be in an appropriate uniform to attend classes.
 Students not permitted to class due to not being in uniform will be marked absent.